Worker Safety: Targeting 140-Year-Old Scaffold Law While Unions Warn of Harm to Workers

 Langworthy’s bill would change this for federally-funded projects.
 Under “comparative negligence,” an injured worker could be found partially responsible for their own fall — reducing what they recover.

-Industry says: This could save $2 billion in insurance costs.
+Langworthy’s office says: This could save at least $2 billion in federal tax dollars over 10 years.

 The numbers: